The Line.

 The folks at CPSC hooked us up with four different households.
 And the week took shape from there.

-One dear lady was trying to rebuild her house.
-Life was hard, though.
-She was 80 years old, had lost her husband recently, had two knees in severe pain and was living in a small room with her son.
-She just wanted her house back in shape.
-The process, though, seemed overwhelming to her.
-Many contractors, frankly, had taken advantage of this elderly woman who had some insurance funds to work with.
-She needed some support and some action.
-Our general contractor inspected the house, which had been gutted down to the studs and discovered some damage to the foundation, caused by the flood waters.
+general contractor inspected the house, which had been gutted down to the studs and discovered some damage to the foundation, caused by the flood waters.
 So, we mixed concrete, poured it in, shovel by shovel, to the washed-out areas, as well as mixing mortar to tuck-point other masonry damage.
 We bought and spread about 40 cubic yards of soil to cover up the foundation and make the yard smooth again.
 Later in the week, we completely reinsulated the house.
 She was ready for the next team to put of drywall.
 At last, she saw some movement on getting her house back.

-Another woman in her 60s had planned well yet had been ripped off badly by some contractors and her former employer.
-She lived in a FEMA trailer next to her home which was close to being rebuilt.
-Again, however, unreliable contractors had left this fine woman in the lurch.
+however, unreliable contractors had left this fine woman in the lurch.
 In particular, she had all the new siding on the site for her house, but no way to get the siding installed.
 Enter our architect/handyman and two other guys.
 In 2.5 days, they had the house sided, despite having no specific tools for siding and no ladders.
-They innovated, on the fly, worked safely and had one ecstatic lady, beaming about progress on her home.
-We bought her flowers and a new welcome mat…a little touch to add some dignity to a tough situation.
+They innovated, on the fly, worked safely and had one ecstatic lady, beaming about

 A third lady, also quite elderly, had moved into a second-room floor of her house which was high enough to avoid damage from the flood waters (we found this to be a common process).
 But putting this small apartment together was itself overwhelming.
 Complicating this was a horrendous job of painting that a contractor had done on the interior.
-By using a spray painter with no masking, they left paint all over woodwork, blinds and window glass.
-Disgusting.
-No way to live.
-A full affront to her dignity.
-Five members of our team repainted the place for her and helped her move in.
-It meant the world to her.
-More flowers, more hugs.
+By using a

-A fourth household was near a levee break and had water in their home for six weeks.
+and had water in their home for six weeks.
 The porch was badly damaged and was unsafe and unusable.
 They had no hot water.
 Contractors promised to appear, but didn’t.
 The homeowner didn’t know what to do.
 CSPC asked us if we could figure it out.
-So, our plumber figured out how to install the water heater in this very old house, under different plumbing codes than we have here in Indiana.
-Our General Contractor jumped at the chance to rebuild the porch.
-Four of us worked with him to hammer, nail and saw up lumber to put on stair rails, porch rails and fascia boards.
-Again, we had to get creative with the tools we had, but it worked.
-The owners were so grateful.
-I’ve never been hugged that much.
+So, our plumber figured out how to install the water heater in this very old house, under different plumbing codes

 We tied up all this work late on Friday afternoon, cleaned up the guest house and headed back home late morning Saturday.
 I left with many mixed feelings.